aalferea91/Airlines-Data-Model/README.md

         4. Countries with the highest number of airlines.
         5. Equipments that are most used.
 The objective of this question is only to design the model with the different entities, their relations, primary and foreign keys and main attributes of each entity.
-Note: you can find the description of all the files with the relevant information in the following link: ***pegar link***
+Note: you can find the description of all the files with the relevant information in the following link: [files description.docx](https://github.com/aalferea91/Airlines-Data-Model/files/9778403/files.description.docx)

 RESOLUTION